rizinorg/cutter/docs/source/code.rst

 Loops
 ^^^^^

-We use C++11 foreach loop style which means any “foreach” loop should look like:
+We use the C++11 foreach loop style, which means any “foreach” loop should look like:

 .. code:: cpp